sirisian/ecmascript-types/README.md

 delete a['a'];
 ```

-Deleting an indexed element of a typed array results in a type error since typed arrays cannot contain holes:
+Deleting an indexed element of a typed array results in a type error since typed arrays cannot contain holes.
+When the receiver type and key establish that the target is a typed position, the error is reported before evaluation, including in an uncalled function.
+For example, deleting position `0` of a `[2].<uint8>` or `[uint8]` is an early error.
+An ordinary property, or a key beyond a fixed tuple's positions, is not a typed position.
+When the target is only known dynamically, the attempted deletion throws a `TypeError`; array resizing and reference-liveness rules are unchanged:

 ```js
 const a: [].<uint8> = [0, 1, 2, 3];